-- 8. Receive and consider the External Auditor's annual letter, relevant reports and the report to those charged with governance. - Monitor management action in response to issues raised by External Audit. - 10.
+- 8. Receive and consider the External Auditor's annual letter, relevant reports and the report to those charged with governance. - 9.
+Monitor management action in response to issues raised by External Audit. - 10.
 Receive and consider specific reports as agreed with the External Auditor. - 11.
 Comment on the scope and depth of External Audit work and ensure that it gives value for money, making any recommendations to the Corporate Director of Finance. - 12.
 Be consulted by the Corporate Director of Finance over the appointment of the Council's External Auditor. - 13.
-Following a request to the Corporate Director of Finance and, subject to the approval of the Leader of the Council or Cabinet Member for Finance, Property and Business Services, to commission work from External Audit. - 14.
-Monitor effective arrangements for ensuring effective liaison between Internal Audit and External Audit, in consultation with the Corporate Director of Finance.
+Following a request to the Corporate Director of Finance, and in consultation with the Leader of the Council or Cabinet Member for Finance, Property and Business Services, to commission work from External Audit. - 14.
+Monitor arrangements for ensuring effective liaison between Internal Audit and External Audit, in consultation with the Corporate Director of Finance.